 When you hear the term ‘portfolio diversification’ with regard to your investments, you might believe you’ve got a clear concept of it: don’t put all your eggs in one basket.
 Sounds simple enough.

 But there are many categories and degrees of risk that each of your ‘eggs’ can encompass.
 This makes this simple concept much more complex.
-So, while you correctly understand that portfolio diversification is not having all of your funds allocated to a single type of investment, there’s far more detail to delve into.
+While you correctly understand that portfolio diversification is not having all of your funds allocated to a single type of investment, there’s far more detail to delve into.

 Think of it like baking a cake.
 To make a great cake, a cake with the perfect texture and flavor that rises as it should, you’ll need different ingredients, each with their own performance in the cake baking process.
 Vanilla adds flavor.
 Baking powder allows the cake to rise and hold its shape when working with the eggs, and so on.

 Leave out an ingredient, or don’t add enough of it, and you will wind up with a gloppy, inedible mess that doesn’t stand up to what it could have been.
 Each ingredient must be finely measured to perform in the right combination of other ingredients.

 The same goes for your portfolio.
 The ‘cake’ you’re making with your allocations of stocks, bonds, real estate and other classes of investments, will be uniquely yours.
 That blend works together for, ideally, the best outcome for you.